zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 By combining machine learning with causal inference and simulation, this work supports the development of next-generation intelligent healthcare systems.

+This work supports the broader adoption of AI-driven, patient-specific modeling approaches in modern healthcare systems.
 ---
 ## 🧪 Use Cases